AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Which reasoning model is the most accurate in 2026?

-Across our 60-problem benchmark, OpenAI's o3 is the absolute accuracy leader at ~91%, followed by Gemini 2.5 Deep Think at ~89%, Claude 4.7 Extended Thinking at ~88%, and DeepSeek-R1 at ~87%.
+Across the published benchmark record in May 2026, OpenAI's o3 is the absolute accuracy leader, with Gemini 2.5 Deep Think, Claude 4.7 Extended Thinking, and DeepSeek-R1 close behind.
 The gaps are small.
 Gemini Deep Think specifically leads on pure math and science; Claude Extended Thinking leads on agentic tasks; o3 is the most consistent across categories.
 The honest answer: they are close at the top, and the right choice depends on workload.

 How much do reasoning models cost?